keboola/developers-docs/integrate/storage/docker-cli-client.md

 *Please note that the Docker container can only access folders within the container, so you need to mount a local folder.
 In the example above, the local folder `$("pwd")` (replaced by the absolute path at runtime) is mounted as `/data` into the container.
-The table is then accessible in this this folder.
-The same approach applies for all other commands working with local files.*
+The table is then accessible in this folder.
+The same approach applies to all other commands working with local files.*

 ### Example --- Importing Data
-If you want only to import new data into the table, use the `write-table` command and provide the ID (*bucketName.tableName*) of an existing table.
+If you only want to import new data into the table, use the `write-table` command and provide the ID (*bucketName.tableName*) of an existing table.

 To import data into the `new-table` table in the `in.c-main` bucket, use